 Crown is a tiny town located in the state of Pennsylvania.
 With a population of 201 people and just one neighborhood, Crown is the 1090th largest community in Pennsylvania.

-Because occupations involving physical labor dominate the local economy, Crown is generally considered to be a blue-collar town.
-52.63% of the Crown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Crown, you'll notice that it is more blue-collar than most other communities in America.
+52.63% of Crown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Crown is a town of production and manufacturing workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Crown who work in teaching (19.74%), management occupations (11.84%), and sales jobs (6.58%).

-Being a small town, Crown does not have a public transit system used by locals to get to and from work.
+Crown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Crown are slightly less educated than the national average of 21.84% for the average city or town: 16.77% of adults in Crown have a bachelor's degree or advanced degree